muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ```

 Notably the Euphonium Core registers itself as a subscriber, and uses that
-subscription to propogate events to the `handle_event` global in the application
+subscription to propagate events to the `handle_event` global in the application
-layer which then propogate those events to registered event handlers and plugins.
+layer which then propagate those events to registered event handlers and plugins.

-Application layer plugins recieve these event notifications with a call to their
+Application layer plugins receive these event notifications with a call to their
 `plugin.on_event()` method, like so:.

 ```berry